Asylum confinement of Christopher Smart: St Luke's Hospital for Lunatics

 Few details are known about Smart's time at St Luke's Hospital for Lunatics.
 He was admitted to St Luke's on 6 May 1757 as a "Curable Patient".
 It is possible that Smart was confined at Newbery's behest over old debts and a poor relationship that existed between the two; Newbery had previously mocked Smart's immorality in A Collection of Pretty Poems for the Amusement of Children six Foot High.
 Regardless of Newbery's exact reasons, there is evidence suggesting that Newbery's admittance of Smart into the mental asylum was not based on madness.
 To have Smart admitted, Newbery probably provided a small bribe, although bribes were against St Luke's policy.

-There is little information about Smart's condition during his stay at St Luke's, possibly because Battie's denied his patients from being visited, including by their own family members.
+There is little information about Smart's condition during his stay at St Luke's, possibly because Battie disallowed visits to his patients, including by their own family members.
 One of the few records that survive of Smart's time at St Luke's was an entry in St Luke's Minute Book, which read: